jina-ai/jina/README.md

 jina hello chatbot
 ```

 This downloads [CovidQA dataset](https://www.kaggle.com/xhlulu/covidqa) and tells Jina to index 418 question-answer pairs with DistilBERT.
 The index process takes about 1 minute on CPU.
-Then it opens a webpage where you can input questions and ask Jina.
+Then it opens a web page where you can input questions and ask Jina.

 <br><br>